heroku/oauth-provider-adapters-for-mcp/README.md

 ## Scripts

+A list of useful scripts when developing against the codebase:

 ```bash
 pnpm run build      # builds CJS + ESM to dist/
 pnpm test           # runs unit tests with coverage (c8 + mocha)